The Propositional Logic of Team Properties: Definable classes of homomorphisms

 \section{Definable classes of homomorphisms}

-The semantic definition of entailment in LT is given as a universal satisfaction of a property evaluated independently for all homomorphisms for all Boolean algebras.
-Just like how, in terms of Kripke models, semantics for intuitionistic logic is given by a restriction on valuations to those satisfying a persistence criteria, we are interested in logics that can be defined by a restriction on the class of homomorphisms that are considered.
-We also describe a notion of \textit{definability} in LT of such classes, and by using the $\Box$ operator obtain axiomatisations in LT of the logics of definable classes of homomorphisms, defined by restricting quantification over a class of homomorphisms.
+The semantic definition of entailment in LTP is given as a universal satisfaction of a property, evaluated independently for all homomorphisms and for all Boolean algebras.
+To encode standard propositional dependence logic within the LTP framework, we define specific logics by restricting the class of homomorphisms under consideration.
+Furthermore, we introduce a notion of \textit{definability} in LTP for such classes.
+By using the $\uBox$ operator we also obtain axiomatisations in LTP for logics of such definable classes of homomorphisms.